Data loss across pooled shared

 My storage setup is consisted of 2 external usb disks (1 and 1.5 TB) formatted as NTFS.
 Both disk participate in the storage pool.
 Several shared folders are the disks.
 Some of them use pooling others do not.
 I realised that there's been a "corruption" in the data of the pooled folders.
 Other folders were intact.
 More precicely the pooled folders contain the original files/directory structure, but their size is only 1KB and of cource their content is lost.
 I can estimate that this happened during the past 2 days, because i could still find some data in the graveyard.backup directories on one of the disks.

-#1 Updated by gboudreau almost 10 years ago
+#1 Updated by gboudreau over 11 years ago

 - the output of the "mount" command (in a Terminal)